lindegroup/autopkgr/README.md

 AutoPkgr was created at [Linde Group](http://www.lindegroup.com) in Emeryville, California.
 If you're a talented Mac admin looking for a job in the Bay Area, [check out our job listings](http://www.lindegroup.com/careers/).
 We've got a wonderful team of people and fantastic clients.

-James Barclay, Elliot Jordan, and Josh Senick originally created AutoPkgr in June 2014, and ongoing development is led by Eldon Ahrold and Shawn Honsberger.
+AutoPkgr was originally created by James Barclay, Elliot Jordan, and Josh Senick in June 2014, and development was led by Eldon Ahrold until 2016.
+Current development is led by Shawn Honsberger and Elliot Jordan.

 Thanks to Guillaume Gete for helping with the French localization, and to Luis Giraldo for the Spanish localization.